ZeshanRasul/NocteEngine/README.md

 - Robust DXR Ray Tracing Pipeline using Acceleration Structures, ray tracing shaders, well defined shader binding tables and complex multi-pass rendering for path tracing, temporal accumulation and denoising
 - Path tracing with Multiple Importance Sampling and Next Event Estimation for realistic lighting and global illumination building upon foundational Whitted style ray tracing
-- Robust denoising in a compute pass with the A-Trous ping pong algorithm that is customisable during runtime with an in engine GUI
+- Robust denoising in a compute pass with the A-Trous ping pong algorithm that is customizable during runtime with an in engine GUI
 - Support for .obj model loading, multiple texture binding, and material use
 - Performance measurement including FPS counter, average frame time, and extensive GPU profiling with Nvidia Nsight Graphics
 - Internal geometry creation tools for sphere, cubes, and other primitives